Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: Conclusion

 \section{Conclusion}

 It is well known that the OBD depends on the choice of reference group.
 We here demonstrate that this asymmetry can result in substantively different conclusions between the two reference choices.
-We present real and simulated examples as existence proofs.
-We show that sign reversals can occur in either the explained or unexplained component and are not solely products of model misspecification or a small sample size.
-We find that the fraction of parameter space representing sign reversals is large.
-But our empirical evidence suggests sign reversals may be rare in practice --- since the fitted linear regression parameters in real data analyses are not well modeled by a uniform distribution over parameter space.
-We recommend that data analysts using the OBD always report results using both reference groups --- to accurately convey the degree of support behind substantive conclusions arising from the OBD.
+We present examples from real datasets as existence proofs.
+We show that sign reversals can occur in either the explained or unexplained component and are not solely products of model misspecification, small sample size, or an adversarial data generating process.
+As a practical conclusion, we recommend that data analysts using the (N)OBD always report results using both reference groups to accurately convey the degree of support behind substantive conclusions arising from the (N)OBD.

+Our theoretical results show that the fraction of parameter space representing sign reversals is large for linear models and grows with the dimension of the feature space.
+However, our empirical exercises reveal fewer sign reversals than our theoretical results suggest, implying that fitted linear regression parameters in real data analyses may not be well modeled by a uniform distribution over the parameter space.
+Future work can determine to what extent our theoretical findings hold for non-uniform parameter distributions, other measures of model complexity, and nonlinear models.